-These SIBO pancakes made with almond and coconut flour are nutrient-dense and the perfect SIBO breakfast recipe to enjoy while on the low fodmap or SIBO diet.
+These SIBO pancakes made with almonds and shredded coconut ground into a flour are nutrient-dense and the perfect SIBO breakfast recipe to enjoy while on the low fodmap or SIBO diet.

 The low fodmap pancakes are suitable for phase 2 of the SIBO diet, where you can enjoy a tsp of honey and ¼ cup of blueberries on top.